Eshlyn greets you

 Eshlyn moved around to face me, holding out a pair of crescent-shaped earrings, opals catching the light.

 “A tragedy we should rectify,” she sighed, then reached instead for a necklace, silver thread strung with midnight stones and quiet diamonds.
 She fastened it around my neck.
+“I know you're not feeling optimistic, so I'll concede this time.
+Shall I contrast your gentle fit with as much fire as I can manage?”

-“That would be lovely… and so you,” I said, catching her gaze in the mirror with a slow smile.
+“That would be lovely… And so you,” I said, catching her gaze in the mirror with a slow smile.

 She nudged my shoulder.
 “Need I remind you, we’re attending a royal dinner.
 Not a trial.”

+That pulled a snicker out of her.
 “I’ve met her, by the way.”
-She said after a pause.
+She said, lowering herself into the armchair beside me.
 “Queen Aurelene.
 Once before.”

+Interesting.
 I turned slightly toward her.
 “You think she’ll recognize you?”

 “How so?”
 I questioned.